thelucre/log-deprecated-notices/readme.txt

 This is beta software.
 It works, but there's a lot left on the todo.
 Have an idea?
 Let me know.

-This plugin is uninstallable.
-It will remove log entries on uninstall.

 == Installation ==

 1. Upload `log-deprecated-notices.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. View the log in the 'Tools' menu, under 'Deprecated Calls'

-This plugin is uninstallable.
-It will remove log entries on uninstall.
+This plugin is will remove log entries when it is uninstalled and deleted.

 == Screenshots ==